-Institutional members can apply for grants of up to £10,000 to acquire pre-19th century pictures and works of art by old masters, or worthy school pictures of old masters.
+Institutional members can apply for grants of up to £10,000 for the purchase of pictures and works of art (furniture or textiles can be considered) not later than the 18th century in date.

 Under the terms of the will of the late Walter G Beecroft, the residue of his estate was generously left to the Museums Association to form the Beecroft Bequest.